MartaWoodkowski/Python/README.md

 ## PyBank

-* Creating a Python script for analyzing the financial records of "x" company.
+* Created a Python script for analyzing the financial records of "x" company.

-* With the given dataset, the task is to create a Python script that analyzes the records to calculate each of the following:
+* With the given dataset, the task was to create a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset